 Ownership: : Queensland Coal (82 per cent), Nippon Steel Australia (8 per cent), Marubeni Coal (6.67 per cent) and Sumisho Coal Development (3.33 per cent)

-The Hail Creek open-pit mine is 90 kilometres south-west of Mackay in central Queensland.
+The Hail Creek Mine site is 120km southwest of Mackay in central Queensland.

 It was first discovered in the 1970s but construction didn’t begin onsite until 2001.
 The mine finally opened for operation in 2003.
 Three years later, the site underwent an expansion that increased production from 6 million tonnes per annum to 8mtpa.